mcosovic/JuliaGrid.jl/docs/src/api/publicTypes.md

 # [Public Types](@id PublicTypesAPI)
 This section introduces the public types available in JuliaGrid.
 These types are designed to model and represent key components of power systems, measurements, and analyses.

-To load public types into the current scope, utilize the following command:
+To load public types into the current scope, use the following command:
 ```@example LoadApi
 using JuliaGrid
 ```